 Utilize Smart Home Technology

 Installing smart home technology is a smart move when you’re out to save electricity in winter.
 An easy-to-program smart thermostat will allow you to control your heat remotely, wherever you happen to be.
 Some smart thermostats even offer a learning feature, which will create a customized heating program as it “learns” your household’s daily habits.
 (Be sure to pick a smart thermostat designed for your type of heating system.)
+Learn more about how you can get started with smart home technology.

 Maintain Your Heating System

-Whatever your heating system may be – furnace, heat pump, electric baseboards, or in-floor heating — it will run more efficiently when you take care of it right.
+Whatever your heating system may be – furnace, heat pump, electric baseboards, or radiant in-floor heating — it will run more efficiently when you take care of it right.
 Scheduling regular annual maintenance and tune-ups, as well as prompt repair as needed, will help you save on your energy bills.
 At the same time, you and your family will stay warm and comfortable.

 Let The Sun In